tracking-with-bahar/variable-extension/README.md

 - Works inside the GTM interface (no exports required)

-- Corresponding variable is automatically selected in the GTM Variables section
+- You can select any of GTM's variables from the Chrome extension interface

 # Why This Exists